-The Company's management, under the supervision of the Chief Executive Officer and the Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting at December 31, 2020.
+The Company's management, under the supervision of the Chief Executive Officer and the Chief Financial Officer, assessed the effectiveness of the Company's internal control over financial reporting at December 31, 2021.
 In making this assessment, management used the criteria set forth in the Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this assessment, management has concluded that, as of December 31, 2020, the Company's internal control over financial reporting were effective.
+Based on this assessment, management has concluded that, as of December 31, 2021, the Company's internal control over financial reporting were effective.

 Following the sale of a 70% interest in the Red Chris mine to Newcrest on August 15, 2019, the Company's management has limited the scope of the design of the Company's disclosure controls and procedures and internal controls over financial reporting to exclude controls, policies and procedures of the Red Chris mine, in which the Company now holds a 30% beneficial interest and is proportionately consolidated in the Company's consolidated financial statements.
 As the minority partner in the Red Chris Joint Venture, the Company's management does not have the ability to dictate or modify controls at this entity and does not have the ability to assess, in practice, the controls at the entity.
-The Red Chris Joint Venture constitutes 19.2% of the Company's net assets, 59.0% of total assets, 98.8% of revenues of the consolidated financial statement amounts as of and for the year ended December 31, 2020.
-The Red Chris Joint Venture is not a taxable entity as each joint venture participant calculates its own income taxes on their share of income from the joint venture.
-The Company's share of the Red Chris Joint Venture's pre-tax income totalled \$16.7 million for the year ended December 31, 2020.
+The Red Chris Joint Venture constitutes 64.9% of the Company's net assets, 62.4% of total assets and 99.3% of revenues of the consolidated financial statement amounts as of and for the year ended December 31, 2021.
+The Red Chris Joint Venture.
+The Company's share of the Red Chris Joint Venture barticipant calculates its own income taxes on its share of income from the joint venture.
+The Company's share of the Red Chris Joint Venture's pre-tax income totalled \$8.6 million for the year ended December 31, 2021.